 The Old Dominion Football Club (ODFC)was founded in 2002 and was originally based out of South Riding, Virginia (Loudoun County).
-The club has steadily grown from 20 members to well over 700 in 2016.
-The club has expanded throughout Loudoun County (ODFC North) and soon to other parts of Region I. The club as a whole fields 24 high-level travel teams and over 200 recreational players.
+The club has steadily grown from 20 members to well over 800 in 2018.
+The club has expanded throughout Loudoun County (ODFC North) and soon to other parts of Region I. The club fields 24 high-level travel teams and over 200 recreational players.
 ODFC prides itself on its educational programs, "state-of-the-art" playing facilities and community relations.

 ODFC believes that a solid "soccer education” begins with players and coaches enjoying what they are being taught.
 Once the proper environment is set, development and growth can naturally occur.
 We also believe that, "winning at all cost”, means players give up everything to win including personal development, personal growth and sportsmanship.
 Our players and coaches guarantee themselves a successful future by enhancing performance through a balanced curriculum and strong education.